AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 Simply being able to see and manage data from all your sources makes gaining insights into your business that much easier.
 But within the Data Warehouse Manager, you can go a step further by creating calculated columns inside your tables. `Calculated` columns derive new information from your existing data.

-Let us say you want to add `user's lifetime revenue` to your `users` table to find high value users.
+Say you want to add `user's lifetime revenue` to your `users` table to find high value users.
 Or, if you want to segment revenue by gender, you can add `customer's gender` to your `orders` table.

 For more information, check out this [tutorial](../../data-analyst/data-warehouse-mgr/creating-calculated-columns.md).